 Chuckatuck Military Academy

 The Chuckatuck Military Academy is one of only 815 military schools to have operated in the United States since 1802.
 This format of education was popular until the advent of the Vietnam War.
-With the establishment of the Virginia Military Institute (1839) and to a lesser degree The Military College of South Carolina (The Citadel) (1841) the number of military schools in the South expanded rapidly.
-In fact between the opening of the Virginia Military Institute and the start of the Civil War at least thirty military schools were opened in Virginia.
+With the establishment of the Virginia Military Institute (1839) and, to a lesser degree, the Military College of South Carolina (The Citadel) (1841), the number of military schools in the South expanded rapidly.
+In fact, between the opening of the Virginia Military Institute and the start of the Civil War, at least thirty military schools were opened in Virginia.

 Reference: